 On-Line Support Services

-- 7 Cups (formerly called 7 Cups of Tea) is a website (and also a mobile app) providing free support to people experiencing emotional distress by connecting them with non-professional listeners trained in active listening.
+- 7 Cups is a website (and also a mobile app) providing free support to people experiencing emotional distress by connecting them with non-professional listeners trained in active listening.
 The listener interacts with the person seeking help via anonymous and confidential chat.
 Listeners are rated by peers and those to whom they listen.
 7 Cups also provides chat support groups and referrals to therapists.
+View the 7 Cups Flyer.